phalcon-orphanage/docs/en/reference/models.rst

 | Inserting/Updating | afterSave                | NO                    | Runs after the required operation over the database system                                                          |
 +--------------------+--------------------------+-----------------------+---------------------------------------------------------------------------------------------------------------------+

-To make a model to react to an event, we must to implement a method with the same name of the event:
+To make a model react to events, we must to implement a method with the same name of the event:

 .. code-block:: php